weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 _If you completed [Part one of this tutorial][ch1], you should already have all of these dependencies installed._

 ## Let's go!

 First, select the number of VMs to provision.
-For this example we'll limit the number to 3, since this will show Weave in a cluster environment, while at the same time, can still run comfortably on most laptops.
+In this example we'll limit the number to 3, since this will demonstrate Weave in a cluster environment, while at the same time still run comfortably on most laptops.

 We will refer to these VM names throughout this tutorial: